Orange-OpenSource/OpenCraftML/README.md

 CraftML01.jar: runnable jar built from the CraftML sources (using JDK 1.8 or +)

-CraftML4txt.jar: runnable jar built from the CraftML4Txt sources (Using JDK 1.8 or +)
+CraftML4txt.jar: runnable jar built from the CraftML4Txt (version 3) sources (Using JDK 1.8 or +)

 licence.txt: licence file (MIT Licence)